ltennstedt/ltennstedt/README.md

-- 👋 Hi, I’m Lars Tennstedt, a professional Java software developer, mathematician and Linux/BSD administrator from Germany.
+- 👋 Greetings, I’m Lars Tennstedt, a professional Java software developer, mathematician and Linux/BSD administrator from Germany.
 - 👀 I’m interested in video games, TV series, astronomy, good stories and technology in general.
-- 🌱 I’m currently learning Spring Boot with AWS and Angular.
+- 🌱 I’m currently learning Java 17, Kotlin and Scala.
-- 💞️ I’m looking to collaborate on open source projects with a scientific background.
+- 💞️ I’m looking forward to collaborate on open source projects.
-- 📫 How to reach me: I'm on Facebook, Instagram, Twitter, XING, LinkedIn, YouTube and GitHub.
+- 📫 How to reach me: I'm on Facebook, Instagram, XING, LinkedIn, YouTube and GitHub.